mnapoli/BlackBox/README.md

 - `ObjectArrayMapper`
 - `AesEncrypter`
 - `JmsSerializer` for using the [JMS Serializer library](http://jmsyst.com/libs/serializer)

+You can read all about transformers in the [Transformers documentation](doc/transformers.md).

 To use transformers, you need to use `StorageWithTransformers` or `MapWithTransformers`: